TeoQR/Tech-Council/Reference/Starting_Guide(Syntax).md

 For loops and while loops are nearly always alternatives to one another

+There is also an extra functionality of for loop where instead of using an iterator, you can iterate directly (Refer to [strings](Strings.cpp))

 Break and continue: [https://www.w3schools.com/cpp/cpp_break.asp]

 Break and continue only apply to the most inner loop it is in, for more details look at the example in line 37 in the cpp file